mtyazici/hazelcast-platform-operator/CONTRIBUTING.md

 3. The latest changes are in the `main` branch.
 4. Make sure to design clean commits that are easily readable.
 That includes descriptive commit messages.
 5. Please keep your PRs as small as possible, _i.e._ if you plan to perform a huge change, do not submit a single and large PR for it.
 For an enhancement or larger feature, you can create a GitHub issue first to discuss.
+6. Run `make generate-bundle-yaml` command, if you modify the API of Custom Resources.
-6. Before you push, run the command `make lint` in your terminal and fix the linter errors if any.
+7. Before you push, run the command `make lint` in your terminal and fix the linter errors if any.
 Push your PR once it is free of linter errors.
-7. If you submit a PR as the solution to a specific issue, please mention the issue number either in the PR description or commit message.
+8. If you submit a PR as the solution to a specific issue, please mention the issue number either in the PR description or commit message.